skohub-io/skohub-vocabs/README.md

 to serve the build from `http://localhost:8000/`.
 Again, the URL is based on the SKOS URIs, e.g. `http://localhost:8000/w3id.org/class/hochschulfaecher/scheme.html`

-## Running the static site generator with docker
+## Run the static site generator with docker

 You can also run the static site generator with docker.
 It will parse all turtle files in `./data` and build the vocabularies it finds.